-(1979) Dir.
+1979) Dir.
 David Cronenberg

+>

-I don't want to spoil the plot, but what's going in under the main text is a kind of post-feminist version of the Monster from the Id, making this a bit like KRAMER VS. FRANKENSTEIN.
+> I don't want to spoil the plot, but what's going on in the subtext is kind of a post-feminist version of FORBIDDEN PLANET's Monster from the Id, making this a bit like KRAMER VS. FRANKENSTEIN.
 It's pretty yucky in spots but, for me, the hirsute actor in the beginning demonstration is the most disturbing part.
 He's so open and needy in that gross kind of harrowingly 'lonely man-boy who goes to 70s encounter groups or ecstasy parties so people will touch him' kind of way that he gives me, if you'll forgive the parallel, hives.
-Still, him aside, the scene where a cute possible love interest Ruth Mayer (Susan Hogan with a great 70s elfin hair cut) is hammered to death by two of the monster kids right in front of her horrified kindergarten class is the most outrageous and deeply disturbing scene in all of 70s horror.
+Still, him aside, the scene where a cute possible love interest Ruth Mayer (Susan Hogan with a great 70s elfin hair cut) is hammered to death by two of the monster kids right in front of her horrified kindergarten class is perhaps the most outrageous and deeply disturbing scene in all of 70s horror.
 Dude, there's always SCANNERS if you're squirrelly.
 If not, hold on, for once Eggar gets a decent size piece of scenery she's like a row of industrial wood chippers.

+>

-We'd all be hammered.
+> We'd all be hammered.